-Parameter Usage Description Mandatory/Optional Formats accessControlTimeWindow Set of Time Windows that 0 List of time intervals where access can be authorized can be granted in extended crontab format accessControlLocationRegion Set of Location Regions 0 1) Latitude/longitude coordinates, that can be authorized and a radius defining a circular region around the coordinates 2) Country code accessControllpAddress Set of IPv4 and IPv6 0 IPv4: dotted-decimal notation with addresses that can be CIDR suffix authorized IPv6: colon separated groups of hexadecimal digits with CIDR suffix
+Parameter Usage Description Mandatory/Optional Formats accessControlTimeWindow Set of Time Windows that can be authorized O List of time intervals where access can be granted in extended crontab format accessControlLocationRegion Set of Location Regions that can be authorized 0 Latitude/longitude coordinates, and a radius defining a circular region around the coordinates Country code accessControllpAddress Set of IPv4 and IPv6 addresses that can be authorized 0 IPv4: dotted-decimal notation with CIDR suffix IPv6: colon separated groups of hexadecimal digits with CIDR suffix accessControlUserIDs Set of M2M Service Users that can be authorized 0 List of M2M-User-IDs accessControlEvalCriteria Set of conditions that are factored into authorization decisions.
+0 A tuple consisting of a mandatory resource identifier of a subject resource and an set of evaluation criteria applicable to the subject resource. accessControlLimit Number of times access to a resource can be authorized.
+0 A number that indicates how many times access can be granted.

 The accessControlTimeWindow parameter represents a list of elements that comply with the extended crontab syntax as defined in clause 7.3.8 of oneM2M TS-0004 [4].
-It allows definition of periodically recurring time intervals at which access can be granted, when the rq\time parameter associated with the access request message falls into such interval.
+It allows definition of periodically recurring time intervals at which access can be granted, when the rq time parameter associated with the access request message falls into such interval.

 For the elements of accessControlLocationRegion there are two representation choices.
 These can be represented by a 2-character country code or a circle with radius R centred at a point defined in terms of longitude and latitude parameters.
 Refer to Annex F for detailed information.
-Each element of accessControlLocationRegion defines an admissible location region, which is compared with the $rq\loc$ parameter associated with the access request message.
+Each element of accessControlLocationRegion defines an admissible location region, which is compared with the rq\loc parameter associated with the access request message.

-The data types applicable to accessControlLocationRegion and rq\loc are defined in oneM2M TS-0004 [4].
+The data types applicable to accessControlLocationRegion and rq loc are defined in oneM2M TS-0004 [4].

 The accessControlIpAddress parameter represents a list of IPv4 and IPv6 addresses in dotted-decimal notation with CIDR suffix or colon separated groups of hexadecimal digits with CIDR suffix, respectively.
-If the $rq\loc$ parameter associated with the access request message matches one of these addresses, access may be granted with regard to this criterion.
+If the rq\loc parameter associated with the access request message matches one of these addresses, access may be granted with regard to this criterion.

-The data types applicable to accessControlIpAddress and rq\ip are defined in oneM2M TS-0004 [4].
+The data types applicable to accessControlIpAddress and rq ip are defined in oneM2M TS-0004 [4].